MatteoNerini/misc/README.md

-# misc
+# Miscellaneous

-This repository contains datasets to be imported in Google Colab for experimental purposes.
+This repository contains datasets and temporary data to be imported in Google Colab for experimental purposes.